 If you plan to eat at the market, just keep these tips in mind so that you’re aware of the common tourist traps and can make educated decisions in your travels.

 Honestly, it’s not about the money.
-Food in Budapest is cheap, it just sucks to feel like you’ve been taken advantage of.
+Food in Budapest is inexpensive, it just sucks when you feel like you’ve been taken advantage of.

 TOPPINGS ARE EXTRA ..
 AND SO ARE TRAYS AND BOXES